maurodelazeri/disjoint/README.md

 # disjoint

-disjoint algorithm to union / find sets based on map and list in golang.
+disjoint algorithm to union and find sets based on map and list.

 ## Install